 Because production varies by vehicle demand, you may be touring the Dearborn Truck Plant when we are not building vehicles.
 Production hours are inconsistent, and The Henry Ford does not control when trucks are being produced.
 While we cannot guarantee you will see the assembly line in full operation, you will still be able to visit the assembly line area temporarily suspended in mid-operation.
-We will not be building vehicles during daily breaks, shift changes, Saturdays, Sundays, holidays and during the first two weeks of July.
+We will not be building vehicles during daily breaks, shift changes, Saturdays, Sundays, holidays and during the first week of July.
 Either way, the tour offers unique experiences with full walking access above the factory assembly area.

 Click here to view Dearborn Truck Plant non-production dates and Ford Rouge Factory Tour closure dates.

 Please remember the assembly area is only one part of this five-part tour; all other parts of the tour remain unaffected.
 We apologize for any inconvenience this may cause.
 We are confident you will thoroughly enjoy this fascinating experience.

 The Factory Tour is handicapped accessible.
 The film theaters and busses can accommodate up to 4 wheelchairs per time slot.
 Wheelchairs and strollers are available for use within the factory tour at no charge.